bbchallenge/bbchallenge-deciders/README.md

 ## News

+**Update 05/02/22**.
+1 664 machines were decided by re-running the translated-cyler decider with higher parameters.
+Indeed we had discovered some more translated cyclers in the remaning undecided machines, such as machine #`36 496 615`.
+As of this day there remains **2 322 122** undecided machines in the database.

 **Update 09/02/22**.
 1 253 418 machines were decided thanks to the backward-reasoning decider:
 [https://github.com/bbchallenge/bbchallenge-deciders/tree/main/decider-backward-reasoning](https://github.com/bbchallenge/bbchallenge-deciders/tree/main/decider-backward-reasoning).
 As of this day there remains **2 323 786** undecided machines in the database.